bajamircea/bajamircea.github.io/_posts/2021-08-24-deduction-axioms.markdown

 You need all the postulates above for a **number theory formal system**.
-In fact I've only shown one of the additional postulates required, but for our purpose it's sufficient to say that it contains no additional inference rules on top of the ones for predicate calculus.
+In fact I've only shown one of the additional postulates required, but for our purpose it's sufficient to say that it contains no additional rules of inference on top of the ones for predicate calculus.